Ready to find the perfect college degree?

-Within the healthcare field, several types of equipment and technology are used to create images illustrating what’s going on inside the body.
+In the healthcare field, different types of equipment and technology are used to create images illustrating what’s going on inside the body.
 Doctors use these images for a wide range of purposes, from detecting cancer to diagnosing nervous system disorders and from guiding surgeons during operations to monitoring the development of an unborn baby.
 Operating the machines that create these images requires the work of a trained professional, such as a diagnostic medical sonographer.
-If you have always had an interest in healthcare and enjoy working with technical machinery, consider staring your path to a career in sonography by earning a college degree.
+If you have always had an interest in healthcare and enjoy working with technical machinery, consider a career in sonography by earning a college degree.

 The Role of a Diagnostic Medical Sonographer

 Sonographers interact directly with patients, recording their medical histories and explaining the ultrasound process.
-They prepare and operate sonogram equipment to create images of the desired region of the body, which doctors then use to diagnose a condition and develop a treatment plan.
+They prepare and operate sonogram equipment to create images of the desired region of the body.
+Doctors then use this to diagnose the condition and develop a treatment plan.
 Some ultrasounds take place during a surgical procedure and serve as a guide for the surgeon.
 Sonographers must be able to distinguish between normal and atypical images.
-They also maintain records of patients’ test results.

 A Sonographer’s Education

 If you want to become a sonographer, you must first complete the formal education required.
 In accredited sonography programs at both the associate’s and bachelor’s degree levels, students take courses dealing with: